harshinipulagala/SQL_pizza_hut_sales_analysis/README.md

-# SQL_pizza_hut_sales_analysis
+# Pizza Hut Sales Analysis - SQL & Power BI
-🍕 SQL Pizza Hut Sales Analysis  A complete SQL analytics project performed on Pizza Hut’s sales dataset containing 21K+ order records.
-This analysis covers sales trends, menu performance, customer ordering behavior, and revenue insights using advanced SQL techniques.
+🍕 This project analyzes Pizza Hut’s sales data using SQL and Power BI to uncover key business insights, including revenue trends, customer preferences, and top-selling pizza categories.
+It demonstrates how data analytics and visualization can drive informed decision-making and improve overall sales performance.
 📊 𝗣𝗿𝗼𝗷𝗲𝗰𝘁 𝗢𝘃𝗲𝗿𝘃𝗶𝗲𝘄

 This project transforms raw transactional sales data into clear business insights using SQL.
 It mirrors real-world data analytics workflows—data exploration, cleaning, querying, and insight extraction.